Melania Trump Reveals Barron Had COVID — & Tries Her Hand At Lifestyle Blogging

-First Lady Melania Trump shared her experience with COVID on the White House website today, also revealing for the first time that her very tall son, Barron, tested positive.
+US First Lady Melania Trump shared her experience with COVID on the White House website on Wednesday, also revealing for the first time that her very tall son, Barron, tested positive.
 Both she and Barron have subsequently tested negative.

 “Luckily he is a strong teenager and exhibited no symptoms,” Melania wrote about Barron, indicating that she might not be aware many other “strong teenagers” with COVID have become severely ill and even died.